 The inquiry has been made into further depth concerning environmental factors affecting the businesses in Libya.
 These factors may play a bigger role in Libya than any other business place.
 Figure 18 highlights the results.
 According to the results, security situation play major role as expected in conflicted places with a weightage of 62.4%.
-Resources and finances along with Technological progress are other major environmental factors that influence the entrepreneurship in Libya (47.7% and 45.8% respectively).
+This is well justified in literature given the trust and security comes as a number one factor in any business environment.
+No matter whatever the attraction packages must be, if security situation is not better or clear, those incentives does not come into consideration.
+Resources and finances along with technological progress are other major environmental factors that influence the entrepreneurship in Libya (47.7% and 45.8% respectively).
+This highlights as Bullough et al, (2014) highlighted that entrepreneurship especially in conflict zones requires to have resilient approach, have great entrepreneurial self-belief and intentions, can perceive danger and work accordingly to not only avoid loss but also to make more out of the situation.
+Self-efficacy, in any situation can really work for the entrepreneurs for their own benefits.